ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-01-peers.md

 Open another terminal to set Exchange B `lnd` deamon

 #### Launch `lnd`
-Create a separate directory and launch `lnd` for Exchange B that uses both `Bitcoin` and `Litecoin` chains
+Create a separate directory and launch `lnd` for Exchange B that uses both `Bitcoin` and `Litecoin` chains.
+Keep in mind that `--debughtlc` is currently mandatory for the Poc.
 ```shell
 $ mkdir -p $HOME/exchange-b
 $ cd $HOME/exchange-b